maxludden/supergene-v2/books/book07/md/chapter-2398.md

 “I cannot be this unlucky,” Han Sen thought, feeling sick.
 He hoped he was wrong, but when that bug burst out of the ground right next to him again, he knew that his hunch had been correct.
 The insect was after him, and him alone.

-“F*ck you!”
+“Fuck you!”
 Han Sen was slower than the weird bug, so he wouldn’t be able to dodge the bug again.
 He flew into the sky, his body releasing a white light.
 He was in super god spirit mode now, and he avoided the weird bug’s gnashing teeth as he flew higher and higher.

 The bug didn’t seem to have any ranged attacks aside from its King area, so Han Sen focused on flying as far away as he could.
 But just as he thought he was about to leave the area, he heard a buzzing sound.